finbourne/lusid-sdk-python-preview/sdk/docs/TransactionConfigurationApi.md

 as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the transaction types.
 Defaults to returning the latest versions if not specified. (optional)

     try:
-        # [EXPERIMENTAL] GetSideDefinition: Get the side definition for a given side name( or label)
+        # GetSideDefinition: Get the side definition for a given side name( or label)
         api_response = api_instance.get_side_definition(side, scope=scope, as_at=as_at)
         pprint(api_response)
     except ApiException as e: